MrSulmonNX/Calculator/README.md

 # useless calculator written in C.
-This software calculates average of 5 digits.
+This software calculates average of 5 numbers.

 # Credit
 code by @MrSulmonNX